 4. Third-Party Compatibility

-Both the original SimpliSafe and the new one work with Nest.
+Both the original SimpliSafe and the new one work with Nest Thermostats and August Smart Locks.
 However, SimpliSafe 3 will catapult ahead with new SimpliSafe devices and third-party integrations starting with Amazon Alexa.

-The Alexa integration will come first, but others are planned to follow including a potential HomeKit integration and new SimpliSafe devices like an outdoor camera, video doorbell, and smart locks.
+The Alexa integration will come first, but others are planned to follow including a potential HomeKit integration and new SimpliSafe devices like an outdoor camera and a video doorbell.

 SimpliSafe 3 Equipment

 Though the hardware features a sleeker, sexier design, it isn’t a complete 360 from SimpliSafe’s original design.
 SimpliSafe 3 starts with a base station and a keypad, just like its predecessor.